-We have two first aid kits (one for adults and one for under 18s) as well as an incident reporting book, which must be completed in the event of any accidents, injuries, or incidents.
+We have several first aid kits (located in the kitchen, church vestibule and outside Tatworth Suite) as well as an incident reporting book, which must be completed in the event of any accidents, injuries, or incidents.
 There is also an additional first aid kit for external events.
-The Premises Deacon will ensure that the contents of the first aid kits are checked on a regular basis.
-Completed accident forms should be passed on to the nominated individual.
+The church administrator will ensure that the contents of the first aid kits are checked on a regular basis.
+Completed accident forms should be passed on to the church administrator.
 There is a defibrillator sited on the forecourt of the church for use in an emergency.